 The Daily Orange columnist Gene Wang is the third-prize winner.
 Wang is a junior majoring in public relations at New York’s Syracuse University.
 Riley regarded Wang’s offering as “well-reported commentary that is important to him, and that he makes important to readers.”
 He will receive a $100 scholarship.

-The Dear Abby College Columnist Scholarship Program is an annual contest for college newspaper columnists provided by the NSNCEF and made possible through the generous support of Jeanne Phillips aka Dear Abby.
+The Dear Abby College Columnist Scholarship Program is an annual contest for college newspaper columnists provided by the NSNCEF and is underwritten by The Jay & Rose Phillips Family Foundation of Minnesota on behalf of Jeanne Phillips aka Dear Abby, who is also co-chair of the Foundation.

 Each entry comprised three bylined columns published between March 1, 2016, and March 31, 2017.
 Below are links to the pieces of the three finalists.